nelszzp/bfp/README.md

-# Council-on-Depollution
+# Barefoot Planning
-## Landing page for Council on Depollution
+## Landing page for Barefoot Planning
 A HTML and CSS page.